-One of the best things you can do to become a better fundraiser is to be a donor to another nonprofit.
+One of the best things you can do to become a better fundraiser is to get the experience your nonprofit donors have.
+Be a donor to another nonprofit.

 You’ll get great insight into the experiences a donor has and how they impact future giving decisions.

 I’ve donated to lots of organizations over the years.
 Some disappoint me.
 Some meet my expectations.
 Very few wow me.

 I remember the ones that wow me and the ones that piss me off.
 Everyone else?
 Can’t remember much about them.
 We tend not to remember the mediocre.

 As a fundraiser, you need to do everything you can to give your nonprofit donors a great experience, especially one they’ll remember.
 A good experience reaffirms their decision to give to you.
 It makes them feel good about you, and that builds the trust they need to feel to want to give to you again.